ktor-doc-jp/ktor-doc-jp/pages/features/static-content.md

     }
 ```

-There is also `defaultResource` similar to `default` for serving default page for a folder,
+There is also `defaultResource` similar to `default` for serving a default page for a folder,
-and `staticBasePackage` similar to `staticRootFolder` for specifying base resource package for static content.
+and `staticBasePackage` similar to `staticRootFolder` for specifying a base resource package for static content.

 ### Handling Errors

 If the requested content is not found, a `FileNotFoundException` is thrown.
 It should be handled in `StatusPages` with the `exception` handler
-to produce a corresponding `404 Not Found`, otherwise it propagates to the engine and causes 500 Internal Server Error.
+to produce a corresponding `404 Not Found`, otherwise it propagates to the engine and causes a 500 Internal Server Error.

 ### Customising Content Types